Investment

 CA DRE #01212512 | 15+ years experience

-If you're buying a rental in California, the financing side matters almost as much as the property itself.
-Investment property loans come with tighter standards than owner-occupied mortgages: bigger down payments, stronger reserve requirements, and more scrutiny around income and cash flow.
-The upside is that investors still have several workable options, and the right one depends on how you qualify and what you plan to buy.
+Buying a rental in California means dealing with tighter lending standards than owner-occupied mortgages: bigger down payments, stronger reserve requirements, and more income scrutiny.
+The good news is you've still got several solid options.
+The right one depends on how you qualify and what you're buying.

-For most California investors, the three loan types worth comparing first are conventional investment loans, DSCR loans, and portfolio loans.
-You might also explore asset-based loans or fix-and-flip financing depending on your strategy.
+For most California investors, the three loan types worth comparing are conventional investment loans, DSCR loans, and portfolio loans.
+Depending on your strategy, you might also look at asset-based loans or fix-and-flip financing.

 Conventional Investment Loans

-California note: County loan limits matter here.
-In lower-cost counties, conforming limits are lower than in high-cost parts of the state such as Los Angeles, Orange, Santa Clara, or San Francisco.
-If the loan amount exceeds local conforming limits, you may need a jumbo structure, which can change pricing and qualification.
+California note: County loan limits matter.
+If the loan exceeds local conforming limits, you may need a jumbo structure, which changes pricing and qualification.

 DSCR Loans

 DSCR stands for debt service coverage ratio.
-Instead of focusing primarily on your personal income, the lender looks at whether the property's rental income covers the proposed housing payment.
-A 1.25 DSCR means the rent is 25% higher than the monthly debt obligation.
+The lender focuses on whether the property's rental income covers the monthly payment instead of your personal income.
+A 1.25 DSCR means the rent is 25% higher than the debt obligation.

-This is one of the most popular loan products for real estate investors because it is built around the property's cash flow.
-If you have strong rents, uneven personal income, multiple businesses, or you simply do not want to submit a full traditional income package, DSCR can be the cleanest path.
+This is one of the most popular products for investors because it's built around property cash flow.
+If you have strong rents but uneven personal income, multiple businesses, or you'd rather skip a full income documentation package, DSCR can be the cleanest path.

 Portfolio Loans

-A portfolio loan is kept by the lender instead of being sold into the conventional secondary market.
-Community banks, credit unions, and certain private lenders use portfolio products to offer more flexibility than agency-style underwriting allows.
+A portfolio loan is kept by the lender instead of being sold on the secondary market.
+Community banks, credit unions, and some private lenders use these to offer more flexibility than standard underwriting allows.

 Get Your Free Rate Quote